xuqi2024/openflexure-microscope/docs/c270_preparation.md

 >!
 The camera board is static sensitive.

 * Before touching the camera board touch a metal earthed object.
-If you own one, consider wearing and anti-static strap.
+If you own one, consider wearing and anti-static strap
+* Remove the small rubber tube from the microphone and discard it {note: "The microphone is the cylindrical cylinder in the middle of the board, it is the largest component other than the camera"}
 * Unscrew two screws holding the camera board, using a [#0 Phillips screwdriver]{qty:1}
 * Save the screws as spares
 * Release the board from the case.
 It is still attached to the case by the cable